-Protecting the rurality of North Warwickshire, supporting its communities and promoting the wellbeing of residents and businesses.'
+'Protecting the rurality of North Warwickshire, supporting its communities and promoting the wellbeing of residents and businesses.'

-Six priorities for achieving that vision were agreed, with a corporate plan for 2019/20 to take those priorities forward.
-Some actions taken during the year are set out below:
+Seven priorities for achieving that vision were agreed, with a corporate plan for 2020/21 to take those priorities forward.
+Whilst the coronavirus pandemic impacted on the achievement of the plan, some actions taken during the year are set out below: